My Love Emotion

-My Love Emotion is the seventh studio album of Filipino singer-actress Regine Velasquez.
-It was released on 1995 in the Philippines under Polycosmic Records, distributed by Mercury Records and also in other part of Asia like Hong Kong, Japan, China, Taiwan, Indonesia and Thailand under PolyGram Records.
+My Love Emotion is the seventh studio album of Filipino singer-actress Regine Velasquez, released in 1995 by Polycosmic Records in the Philippines, and distributed by Mercury Records.
+It was also released in other part of Asia like Hong Kong, Japan, China, Taiwan, Indonesia and Thailand under PolyGram Records.

 Southern Sons's frontman, Phil Buckle, saw Velasquez in one of her performances in Singapore and later offered to collaborate with her, writing the title track for the album.
 The album made a combined regional and domestic sales of 250,000 copies, although it did not achieve the commercial and critical heights of its predecessor Listen Without Prejudice (1994).

 Track listing

 My Love Emotion – Standard edition.
 Credits are adapted from the liner notes.